adamryvola/koex/README.md

 }
 module.exports = new CustomRouter(CustomDAO);

-//Add router as middleware for apress app const CustomRouter = require('./CustomRouter').getRouter();
+//Add router as middleware for express app const CustomRouter = require('./CustomRouter').getRouter();
 const app = new Express();
 app.use('/custom-entity', CustomRouter);